 Hello everyone!
-With National Day happening tomorrow, I felt it would be appropriate to round up 15 of my favourite local brands to support, especially as lockdown restrictions in Singapore gradually ease.
+With National Day in a few days’ time, I felt it would be appropriate to round up 21 of my favourite local brands to support.

 One of my favourite perfume brands, Scent by SIX creates perfumes inspired by locations.